xHexed/AMC-Addon/README.md

 # AMC-Addon
-An addon for PM2's AdvancedMonthlyCrates witch logs amc-related command and add ability to giveall amc pouch
+An addon which logs amc-related commands and add ability to giveall amc pouches
+# Notes / Limitations
+Currently, this plugin logs all amc-related commands, successful or not due to the fact that this plugin doesn't inject anything into AdvancedMonthlyCrates itself